Multi-relational Network Autoregression Model with Latent Group Structures: Real Data Applications

 \subsection{Data Description}

 The Yelp dataset spans from 2010 to 2018 and covers five North American cities: Charlotte, Las Vegas, Phoenix, Scottsdale, and Toronto.
 The observation period is divided into $T=36$ quarters.
 To ensure data quality, we filter the dataset to retain active users who have provided more than 5 reviews over this time span.
 We further divide each city into districts, as illustrated in Figure \ref{fig:map}.
-Table \ref{tbl:yelp_des} provides information on the number of active users ($N_1$) and districts ($N_2$) in each city.
 Our response variable, denoted as $Y_{i j, t}$, represents the $\log(1+x)$ transformed number of reviews by user $i$ on district $j$ during the $t$th quarter.
 Here $Y_{ij, t}$ is treated as a continuous variable in our real data analysis.
-To visualize the temporal trends in review activity, we calculate the quarterly average responses for each city, which are depicted in Figure \ref{fig:des_line}.
+To visualize temporal trends in review activity, we calculate the quarterly average responses for each city and depict them in Figure \ref{fig:des_line}.
 Different patterns emerge from this analysis.
-For instance, Las Vegas stands out as the city with the highest number of reviews, reflecting its bustling business environment.
+For instance, Las Vegas stands out as the city with the most reviews, reflecting its bustling business environment.
 Charlotte, Phoenix, and Scottsdale exhibit relatively similar and stable review trends.
-In contrast, Toronto displays a noticeable increase in review numbers after 2015, likely attributed to Yelp's expansion in the Toronto area during that time.
+In contrast, Toronto shows a noticeable increase in review volume after 2015, likely due to Yelp's expansion in the Toronto area during that period.